ibm-cloud-docs/cloud-infrastructure/data-migration-diy.md

 2. Install downloaded setup (https://cygwin.com/setup-x86_64.exe).
 3. Follow through all of the steps until you see a list of all Linux packages.
 4. Select `rsync` (in net category section).
-5. Select OpenSSH (in shell category section).
+5. Select OpenSSH (in net category section).
 6. Click Continue and finish installation.
 7. Open ‘Cygwin Terminal’, type `rsync` command, and press enter.
 8. If the output shows `rsync` command details with options, then it is installed.